vikas-viki/docs/topics/server/nodejs-connection-limits.md

 - Each **TCP connection** (HTTP request, WebSocket, etc.) consumes **one file descriptor**.
 - If `ulimit -n = 1024`:
   - Node.js process can have at most **1024 open sockets/files simultaneously**.
+  - Once this limit is reached, **new
+  2. **Memory per connection** — each connection usually takes ~4–8 KB, depending on available system/process memory.

+## 4. Implications
+- If too many connections are held open slowly (e.g., via slow clients), the server can become overwhelmed.
-  - Once this limit is reached, **new connections are refused** until some close.
+- This is the principle behind a **Slowloris-style attack**, which is why proper timeouts and connection limits are important. connections are refused** until some close.

 ---